bencoepp/bib/docs/concepts/domain-entities.md

-# Bib Domain Entities Documentation
+# Domain Entities Reference

-This document provides a comprehensive overview of the domain entities in the `bib` distributed data management system.
-These entities form the core data model used across all layers of the system including P2P networking, storage, and gRPC APIs.
+This document provides a comprehensive reference for all domain entities in the Bib distributed data management system.
+These entities form the core data model used across P2P networking, storage, and gRPC APIs.

+---

 ## Table of Contents